elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

 ---

-### What are the objects that participate in the Bridge Pattern.
+### What are the objects that participate in the Bridge Pattern?

 <details>
   <summary>